jaredly/django-appsettings/README.rst

 -------------

 appsettings also supports a few special flags, to make settings management easier.
-Currently ''readonly'' and ''nogroup'' are supported. ''readonly'' makes a settings group, as you can imagine, readonly; they never interact with the database. ''nogroup'' makes the settings accessible outside of their group.
+Currently *readonly* and *nogroup* are supported. *readonly* makes a settings group, as you can imagine, readonly; they never interact with the database. *nogroup* makes the settings accessible outside of their group.
 See example::

     ## -- walks/settings.py --